 You’ve no doubt heard that Congress recently passed the biggest economic relief package in U.S. history.
 The benefits laid out in this bill will provide some relief to American citizens and businesses suffering during the COVID-19 crisis and will have long-ranging effects on our economy.

-Recently, an Executive Order directed the Department of Education to extend the suspension of principal and interest payment on federally held student loans until January 31st, 2021.
+In December 2020, an Executive Order directed the Department of Education to extend the suspension of principal and interest payment on federally held student loans until January 31st, 2021.
 The Department of Education extended other student loan benefits in the CARES Act until January 31st, 2021.

 As part of the package, Americans with qualifying federal student loans can expect: